Ordina-JTech/Ordina-JTech.github.io/README.md

 1. Clone this repository
 1. Create a new markdown file in folder `/_posts` with the format `yyyy-mm-dd-YOUR-TITLE`
+1. First-time authors:
-1. First-timers: add yourself as an author to `/_data/authors.yml`
+   1. add yourself as an author to `/_data/authors.yml`
+   1. put a thumbnail of yourself in `/assets/images/bio/${author}-bio.jpg`
 1. Commit & Push!

 GitHub will automagically refresh the site content within a few minutes.